peterhinch/micropython-font-to-py/README.md

 # MicroPython font handling

-This is an attempt to offer a standard method of creating and deploying fonts to MicroPython display drivers.
+This repository defines a method of creating and deploying fonts for use with MicroPython display drivers.
+A PC utility converts industry standard font files to Python sourcecode and a MicroPython module enables these to be rendered to suitable device drivers, notably OLED displays using the SSD1306 chip.

 # Introduction